bugy/script-server/README.md

 [conf-server] These features are configurable for the whole server, see [server config page](https://github.com/bugy/script-server/wiki/Server-config) for details

+## Requirements
+### Server-side
+Python 3.4+ with following modules:
+* Tornado
+* six

+OS support:
+- Linux (main).
+Tested and working on Debian 8,9
+- Windows (additional).
+Light testing on Windows 7
+- MacOS (additional).
+Not tested.
+Most probably some fixes are needed

+### Client-side
+Any more or less up to date browser with enabled JS

+Internet connection is not needed.
+All the files are loaded from the server.

+## Installation
+### Developer mode
+1. Clone/download the repository
+2. Run tools/init.py script (this will download javascript libraries)

 ## Setup and run
-1. Clone/download the repository
-2. Create configurations for your scripts in *conf/runners/* folder (see [script config page](https://github.com/bugy/script-server/wiki/Script-config) for details)
+1. Create configurations for your scripts in *conf/runners/* folder (see [script config page](https://github.com/bugy/script-server/wiki/Script-config) for details)
-3. Launch server using python3: python launcher.py
+2. Launch launcher.py from script-server folder
+2.1 Windows command: launcher.py
+2.2 Linux command: ./launcher.py

-By default, server will run on 5000 port, over HTTP protocol
+By default, server will run on 5000 port, over HTTP protocol.

 ### Server config
 All the features listed above and some other minor features can be configured in *conf/conf.json* file.